ayleph/mediagoblin-basicsearch/README.rst

 This plugin adds support for displaying media in Gnu MediaGoblin based on simple search queries.

-Complete the Piwik install and configuration before installing the Piwik plugin for Gnu MediaGoblin.

 Set up the search plugin
 ===========================